vanling/docs/configuration/users-roles-permissions.md

 	<source src="https://cdn.directus.io/" type="video/mp4" />
 </video>

+Directus offers an extremely granular, yet easy to configure permissions system.

+When you [create a role](#create-a-role), all permissions are turned off by default.
+This allows you to give explicit access to only what is required.

-Directus offers a granular permissions system.
-However, in Directus, there are two differences compared to working with a typical SQL database permissions system.
-First, we replaced term _business rules_ with **custom access permissions**, however this functionality is the same.
-Second, instead of the standard CRUD permissions, Directus has CRUDS
-permissions: _create, read, update, delete, shares_.
-This _fifth_ type of permission defines whether a user has permissions to perform [data sharing](/app/content/shares.md) on items in a collection.
+In addition, Directus has two differences compared to working with a typical SQL database permissions system.
+First, we replaced term _business rules_ with **custom access permissions**, however the functionality is the same.
+Second, instead of the standard CRUD permissions, Directus provides CRUDS permissions: _create, read, update, delete, and share_.
+This _fifth_ type of permission, share, defines whether a user has permissions to perform [data sharing](/app/content/shares.md) on items in a collection.

+To learn more, see our guide on [permissions](/configuration/users-roles-permissions/permissions.md)

 ## Workflows